n4feng/ResponseQualityAssessment/README.md

 # Response Quality Assessment for Retrieval-Augmented Generation via Conditional Conformal Factuality

-This repository contains code and resources for our research for paper "Response Quality Assessment for Retrieval-Augmented Generation via Conditional Conformal Factuality" Accepted by SIGIR 2025
+This repository contains production-ready code and resources for our research for paper "Response Quality Assessment for Retrieval-Augmented

-Project is build on python version 3.11
+Generation via Conditional Conformal Factuality" Accepted by SIGIR 2025

 ## Table of Contents
 - [Structure](#Structure)